FHIR® Improves Health IT Interoperability

 The Sequoia Project works closely with international standards development organizations and our members to determine the most appropriate, universal technical standards to implement.
 In addition to the technical standards currently used in production in the eHealth Exchange, Carequality, and RSNA Image Share Validation, The Sequoia Project is deeply engaged in the ongoing work and evolution of FHIR standards for tomorrow.
 Working with the Argonaut leadership, we are ensuring our community has a voice in the development process.

-The Sequoia Project has launched a FHIR-based provider directory for its eHealth Exchange and Carequality initiatives.
+The Sequoia Project has launched a FHIR-based provider directory supporting the eHealth Exchange, Carequality, and the Patient Unified Lookup System for Emergencies (PULSE).
 As FHIR becomes more deployed across the industry, we will be ready to leverage the standard in other ways as well.